 Yes, we can offer a quote as long as you know all the details, but we can only insure the property from the date you actually exchange contracts.

-Take a look at our handy article about the buying and selling process
+Check out our handy article about the buying and selling process

 Yes.
 If you own your home but you’re not sure when it was built, you should be able to find out in your mortgage valuation, homebuyers report or any other documents relating to the purchase of the property.